 Overactive thyroid.
-If you have major symptoms of hyperthyroidism, your provider will often prescribe beta blockers.
+If you have major symptoms of hyperthyroidism, your healthcare provider will often prescribe beta-blockers.
 These medicines slow down your heart rate.

 Underactive thyroid.
-If you have major symptoms of hypothyroidism, your provider will prescribe thyroid hormone replacement.
+If you have major symptoms of hypothyroidism, your provider will prescribe a thyroid hormone replacement called levothyroxine.

-If you are in one of the high-risk groups for developing postpartum thyroiditis, your healthcare provider may check for thyroid hormone abnormalities 3 and/or 6 months after your delivery.
+If you are in a high-risk group for developing postpartum thyroiditis, your provider may check for thyroid hormone abnormalities.
+They may do this 3 or 6 months after your delivery.

 Key points about postpartum thyroiditis

-Postpartum thyroiditis happens when a woman’s thyroid becomes inflamed after having a baby.
+Postpartum thyroiditis happens when a p’s thyroid becomes inflamed after delivering a baby or having a miscarriage or abortion.
 It may first cause the thyroid to be overactive.
 But in time, it can lead to an underactive thyroid.

 Experts don’t know what causes this condition.

 You are more likely to get it if you had antithyroid antibodies before pregnancy.
-Other risk factors include having type 1 diabetes or a history of thyroid problems.
+Other risk factors include having type 1 diabetes, a history of thyroid problems, or another autoimmune condition.